 Menus

-There are different menu types in Intrexx that allow portal content to be displayed in a structured manner and easily accessed.
-Menus are elements that you can access like all other layout elements in the "Elements" area.
-Menus can be arranged in the layout in containers or in responsive grid columns.
+In Intrexx, you'll find various menu types that allow you to display portal content in a structured way and access it easily.
+Menus are elements that you can access in the "Elements" section, just like any other layout element.
+Menus can be arranged in the layout within containers or in responsive grid columns.

-If a menu already exists in a layout, it can usually be found at the top left in the "Layout" area under Container Header / Grid Header / "Menu" column.
-If you open the structure up to this point, you will see the click-down menu there and, if it is selected, you can edit its element settings in the right-hand area.
+If a layout already contains a menu, you'll usually find it in the upper-left corner of the "Layout" section under Container Header / Grid Header / "Menu" column.
+If you expand the structure up to that point, you'll see the drop-down menu there, and if it's selected, you can edit its element settings in the right-hand pane.

-If you want to use a different menu, delete the existing menu in the "Layout" area using the "Delete" context menu.
-The desired menu can then be recreated in the same position ("Menu column").
-To do this, simply perform a drag & drop by dragging the menu from the "Elements" area to this position in the layout structure.
+If you want to use a different menu, delete the existing menu in the "Layout" section using the "Delete" option in the context menu.
+You can then create the desired menu in the same location ("Menu Column").
+To do this, simply use drag-and-drop by dragging the menu from the "Elements" section to this location in the layout structure.

-Alternatively, the new menu can also be created via the context menu "Insert sub-element / Menus" in the "Layout" area in the "Menu" column.
+Alternatively, the new menu can also be created using the "Insert Subelement / Menus" context menu in the "Layout" section under the "Menu" column.

-A flat menu can only show one level (arranged horizontally or vertically).
-On which level the display begins depends on how it is linked to other menus.
-This is defined in the element settings.
+A flat menu can display only one level (arranged horizontally or vertically).
+The level at which the display begins depends on how it is linked to other menus, which you can configure in the element settings.

-If you create a new flat menu by dragging it with the mouse from the "Elements" area into the layout structure or by double-clicking on an existing flat menu, the properties dialog opens.
+When you create a new flat menu by dragging it with the mouse from the "Elements" area into the layout structure, or when you double-click an existing flat menu, the Properties dialog box opens.

 General